Massive Chalice: Gameplay

-In Massive Chalice, the player takes the role of an immortal ruler defending their kingdom, called "the nation", from invasion by an evil force known as the Cadence, whose very touch is deadly to most humans and who leave magical corruption in their wake.
-(S)He is aided by the titular Massive Chalice, a magical artifact whose two personalities advise the player.
-The Chalice can banish the Cadence, but will take 300 years to build up the magical energy to do so.

-The game switches between two modes: Strategy, in which the player makes long-term decisions and watches the years roll by, and Tactical, in which the player commands teams of heroes in turn-based battles against Cadence forces.
+The game switches between two modes: Strategy, in which the player makes long-term decisions and watches the years roll by, and Tactical, in which the player commands a team in turn-based battles against enemy forces.
 In Strategy mode, the player decides which tasks the Chalice will spend its small amount of spare energy on, while also dealing with problems that arise in the kingdom's population.
-While the player waits for long-term projects to complete, the Cadence will regularly attack.
-Usually they attack multiple parts of the kingdom at once, but as the Chalice can only send a team of heroes to one location at a time, the player must decide which battle to fight to keep Cadence corruption from destroying the land.
+While the player waits for projects to complete, the Cadence will regularly attack.
+Usually they attack multiple parts of the kingdom at once, but as the Chalice can only send a team of heroes to one location at a time, the player must decide which battle to fight to keep Cadence corruption from spreading too much.